LGBTQ culture in Cardiff: 21st century

 In 2007 the Iris Prize was formed in Cardiff which celebrates LGBTQ+ short films.
 It has an annual festival screening films open to the public.

 Cardiff's history of protests has continued, with Trans Aid Cymru being formed in 2020 after a group of activists held a protest outside of Cardiff Castle to protest the Gender Recognition Act 2004 reforms being dropped.
 A second protest about the reforms was held outside the Senedd, after statistics were released showing that 70% of respondents supported the proposed changes to the gender recognition act.

 In 2022 Shash Appan led a protest with Trans Aid Cymru outside Tŷ William Morgan to protest the delays in a UK Conversion therapy ban.
 The proposed ban was initially dropped, before the government instead announced that they would be pushing forward with it, but that it would not include protections around gender identity.
-Shortly after the Cardiff protest Hannah Blythyn announced that the Welsh Government would be seeking legal advice to determine if Wales could implement their own ban on conversation therapy.
+Shortly after the Cardiff protest Hannah Blythyn announced that the Welsh Government would be seeking legal advice to determine if Wales could implement their own ban on conversion therapy.

 A further protest was held at Tŷ William Morgan in 2023 after the UK government blocked the Gender Recognition Reform (Scotland) Bill from passing into law.
 Protesters from Trans Aid Cymru stuck homemade birth, death, and marriage certificates across the building, to represent how trans people regularly misgendered on these legal documents throughout their lives.

 Pride in Cardiff

 The first iteration of Pride held in Cardiff was in 1985, which was a parade on Queen Street in the city centre organised by Cardiff University students (principally their GaySoc/Cardiff Lesbian and Gay Students group).
-Organiser Francis Brown remembers attendance being less than 30 but Noreena Shopland's Forbidden Lives cites over 100 attendees.
+Organiser Francis Brown remembers attendance being less than 30 but Norena Shopland's Forbidden Lives cites over 100 attendees.

-The march continued annually in the following years 1986 and 1987, finishing at the Kings Cross pub.
+The march returned in 1986 and 1987 with the route beginning at the Cardiff University Students' Union and working its way down Queens Street, finishing at the Kings Cross Pub.